 Is Industrial IoT secure?

 Security depends on implementation.
-Industrial cybersecurity tools, encrypted communication, and zero-trust architectures help reduce risks.
+Strong cybersecurity tools and frameworks reduce risks.

 Conclusion